FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 - **F**indable: a wide selection of the extracted data is indexed in a database, powering a the search with highly customizable queries and modular search parameters.
 - **A**ccessible: the same database specifies clear API and GUI protocols on how retrieve the _full_ data extracted.
-- **I**nteroperable: with have a diverse team of experts who interface with various matierlas science communities, looking into harmonizing data representations and insights among them.
-Following the NOMAD standard also opens up access to analysis apps coming from these communities.
+- **I**nteroperable: with have a diverse team of experts who interface with various materials science communities, looking into harmonizing data representations and insights among them.
+Following the NOMAD standard also opens up the (meta)data to the NOMAD apps eco-system.
 - **R**eproducible: data is not standalone, but has a history, a vision, a workflow behind it.
 Our schema aims to capture the full context necessary for understanding and even regenerating via metadata.

 ## Modular Design and Plugins